RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-02-beaglebone-black-ubuntu-part-1.markdown

 One drawback of using the command line is that there is no gauge to tell you how much progress the utility is making.
 Fortunately, I stumbled upon a way to measure progress at [eLinux.org](http://elinux.org).
 While the command line utility is running, and while that window has focus, type `control-T`.
 A few seconds later, the terminal window will show a brief activity report.

-Here's a report from the first time I struck `Control-T` ...
+Here's a report from the first time I struck `control-T` ...

 ```bash
 load: 2.03  cmd: dd 75608 uninterruptible 0.00u 0.54s